bitlogic/hello-docker/3-running-services/README.md

 * Define the webnet network with the default settings (which is a load-balanced overlay network).

 Now let’s run it.
-Go to the root folder of the project and execute the following command:
+Go to the `./3-running-services` folder of the project and execute the following command:

 ```
-docker stack deploy -c docker-compose.yml hello-docker-stack
+$ docker stack deploy -c docker-compose.yml hello-docker-stack
 ```

 Magic ✨🐳